Syllabus for MATH 442, SECTION 500, Fall 2009

 Email: phoward@math.tamu.edu

-Textbook: Suggested MATLAB text: An Introduction with Applications, 3rd Edition, by Amos Gilat.
+Textbook: No textbook is required for the course.
+Students interested in obtaining a MATLAB reference should see the document MATLAB Releases and References on the course web site.
 Also, students will be expected to download a considerable amount of material from the course web site.

 Prerequisites: M304 (Linear Algebra) and M308 (Differential Equations), or consent of instructor.